 Do you want some answers about reverse osmosis from a Regina plumber?
 We have all the details you need about filtration processes and softeners at Mr. Rooter Plumbing of Regina.
 Whether you’re dealing with discomfort and irritation caused by hard water, or are looking for affordable filtration options, we’ll be happy to inspect your plumbing system and help you make the right choice for a safer and more comfortable lifestyle.

 What Is a Reverse Osmosis System?

-The process is driven by pressure that enables the unit to separate unwanted ions and particles.
-For example, when turning on the faucet, it’s pressure that propels the water through the semipermeable membrane and activates the purification process.
+The process is driven by the pressure that enables the unit to separate unwanted ions and particles.
+For example, when turning on the faucet, it’s the pressure that propels the water through the semipermeable membrane and activates the purification process.

 What Are the Reverse Osmosis System Stages?

 Reverse osmosis systems have four purification stages: